 This SOP includes the use of the PCR test validated for the detection of poultry DNA.
-Its full application is on the condition that poultry calibrants are available.
+Its full application is on the condition that poultry calibrants are used according to their specific instructions.
+Prior to use, read carefully the instructions for use of the Reference Material Certificate provided with the calibrants by the JRC.